Trump speaks on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 Some critics question the accuracy of how such studies determine all who are “unauthorized.”
 Beyond limitations in research, Jessica Vaughan at the Center for Immigration Studies finds the broader debate “pointless.”

-Even if unauthorized immigrants are less likely to commit crimes than Americans, they aren’t supposed to be here in the first place, says Ms. Vaughan, director of policy studies at the organization, which supports lower immigration rates.
+Even if unauthorized immigrants are less likely to commit crimes than U.S. citizens, they aren’t supposed to be here in the first place, says Ms. Vaughan, director of policy studies at the organization, which supports lower immigration rates.

 Families of victims “don’t really care what the crime rate is among all illegal aliens,” she says.
 “What difference does it make?”

-Note: Editor’s note: This article was updated Oct.
-11, 2024, the date of its original publication, to reflect that the planned Trump rally in Aurora occurred as scheduled.